- Quick instructions

 You can override the internal HPAD value by setting it in MyE2B.cfg, e.g. set HPAD=\x20 \x20

-The Main Menu heading is set by HEADING in the MyE2B.cfg file.
-It can be offset by adding spaces - e.g. \x20 MY MAIN HEADING
+The Main Menu heading text is set using HEADING in the MyE2B.cfg file.
+It can be offset by adding spaces - e.g. set HEADING=\x20 MY MAIN HEADING.

 If you set CENTREHD in MyE2B.cfg, then HEADPOS (YYXX) will be set to YY00 by E2B v1.97+ (i.e. the X offset will be set to 00).

-The X position of the heading is now determined by [HPAD] + CENTREHD value.
+The X position of the heading is now determined by [HPAD] + the CENTREHD value.

 Note: You can specify your own padding for HPAD in your \_ISO\MyE2B.cfg file - e.g. set HPAD=\x20 \x20.e.g.set HPAD=\x20\x20set CENTREHD=98